eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 ## Principles for Environment Management
-1. Execution resources (CPU, memory and disk) should be versioned alongside the software to that execution is repeatable
+1. Environmental __resource should be versioned__ alongside the software so that execution is repeatable
-1. Environment Management should not be costly and should be instant
+1. Environment Management __should not be costly__ and should be instant
-1. Application configuration should be minimised
+1. Application __configuration should be minimised__
-1. Test environments should exactly match the production environment, thus allowing testing of the production environment
+1. Test environments should __exactly match the production environment__, thus allowing testing of the production environment

-### Rationale
+### Rationale for the principles

 1. Computer systems are a product of the hardware resources and the software that runs on them.
 The importance of versioning software such that we can reliably rebuild a version with a minor modification is generally agreed upon.
 The hardware provisioning is not as agreed upon.
 Variance in the size and performance of the physical hardware between environments is dismissed as not affecting the functionality.
 We often find this not to be the case.
 Given the prevalence of environment configuration tooling and frameworks, such as [Puppet](http://puppetlabs.com/) and [Chef](http://www.getchef.com/) why are we still willing to make that compromise?
 The principle here implies adoption of [Infrastructure as Code](http://jenssegers.be/blog/44/infrastructure-as-code) techniques and the embedding of infrastructure configuration into your deployment process
 1. The management of an environment should be treated as a fully automated process.
 There is little added value in a manual solution; we are looking for repeatability rather than creativity in the provisioning of environments.
 The repeatability should be achieved through automation tooling such as Puppet or Chef.
 The time to create a fully running environment should be near to immediate as it is really just a logical grouping of accesses to physical resources.